nginxinc/nginx-gateway-fabric/examples/http-header-filter/README.md

 # Example

 In this example we will deploy NGINX Kubernetes Gateway and configure traffic routing for a simple echo server.
-We will use `HTTPRoute` resources to route traffic to the echo server, using the RequestHeaderModifier filter to modify headers to the request.
+We will use HTTPRoute resources to route traffic to the echo server, using the `RequestHeaderModifier` filter to modify headers to the request.
 ## Running the Example

 ## 1. Deploy NGINX Kubernetes Gateway

-1. Follow the [installation instructions](/docs/installation.md) to deploy NGINX Gateway.
+1. Follow the [installation instructions](/docs/installation.md) to deploy NGINX Kubernetes Gateway.

 1. Save the public IP address of NGINX Kubernetes Gateway into a shell variable: